enso-org/enso/docs/types/types.md

 MkVec.type a <: Vector a
 ```

-Similarly to the pun story above, when you have a single `type` statement contained in a parent `type` statement and the shape aligns, we
+Similarly to the pun story above, when you have a single `type` statement contained in a parent `type` statement, and the shape aligns, we
 should be willing to allow punning between them, eliminating the distinct `MkVec.type` here.
-This results a nice "obvious" usage pattern, where
+This results in a nice "obvious" usage pattern, where
 we aren't distinguishing between several vector types.
-The type of the module it lives in the type constructor, and the type of its individual constuctor that is limited to only holding arrays.
+The type of the module lives in the type constructor, and the type of its individual constructor that is limited to only holding arrays.

-Use `Vector` itself as the place where the statics live allows for a convenient usage pattern:
+Using `Vector` itself as the place where the statics live allows for a convenient usage pattern:

 ```
 Vector.from [1,2,3] : Vector Int